alakajam-team/alakajam/server/docs/article-data/alakajam-competition-rules.md

 * **Solo**, in which you make a whole game alone in 48 hours ;
 * **Team**, in which any number of persons can gather to make a game in 48 hours ;
-* **Unranked**, a more open division which grants about 72 hours to finish the game.
-Useful for those not interested in the competitive aspect of the event, or feel like the rules are too restrictive for them, or simply did not finish their game in time.
+* **Open**, a feedback-only division which grants about 72 hours to work on any project of yours, new or existing, and submit a build.
+Useful for those who don't like the competitive aspect of the event, or just want to join the jam atmosphere while still working on a long-term project.

 The jam always starts on a Friday, 7pm [UTC](https://www.timeanddate.com/worldclock/timezone/utc).